Coming Up for Air: Plot summary

 Bowling decides to use the money on a 'trip down memory lane' to revisit the places of his childhood.
 He recalls a pond with giant fish, which he had missed the chance to try and catch thirty years previously.
 He, therefore, plans to return to Lower Binfield, but when he arrives, he finds the place unrecognizable.
 Eventually, he locates the old pub where he is to stay, finding it much changed.
 His home has become a tea shop.
-Only the church and vicar appear the same, but he is shocked when he discovers an old girlfriend, for she has been so ravaged by the time that she is almost unrecognizable and utterly devoid of the qualities he once had adored.
+Only the church and vicar appear the same, but he is shocked when he discovers an old girlfriend, for she has been so ravaged by time that she is almost unrecognizable and utterly devoid of the qualities he once had adored.
 She fails to recognize him at all.
 Bowling remembers the slow and painful decline of his father's seed business – resulting from the nearby establishment of corporate competition.

-This painful memory seems to have sensitized him to – and given him a repugnance for – what he sees as the marching ravages of "Progress."
+This painful memory seems to have sensitized him to – and given him a repugnance for – what he sees as the marching ravages of "Progress".
 The final disappointment is that the estate where he used to fish has been built over, and the secluded and once-hidden pond that contained the huge carp he constantly intended to take on with his fishing rod but never got around to has become a rubbish dump.
 The social and material changes experienced by Bowling since childhood make his past seem distant.
 The concept of "you can't go home again" hangs heavily over Bowling's journey as he realizes that many of his old haunts are gone or considerably changed from his younger years.

 Throughout the adventure, he receives reminders of impending war, and the threat of bombs becomes real when one lands accidentally on the town.